pingcap/docs/tidb-cloud/serverless-faqs.md

 Some of TiDB Cloud features are partially supported or not supported on TiDB Serverless.
 For more information, see [TiDB Serverless Limitations and Quotas](/tidb-cloud/serverless-limitations.md).

-### When will TiDB serverless be available on cloud platforms other than AWS, such as GCP or Azure?
+### When will TiDB serverless be available on cloud platforms other than AWS, such as Google Cloud or Azure?

-We are actively working on expanding TiDB Serverless to other cloud platforms, including GCP and Azure.
+We are actively working on expanding TiDB Serverless to other cloud platforms, including Google Cloud and Azure.
 However, we do not have an exact timeline for now as we currently focus on filling gaps and ensuring seamless functionality across all environments.
 Rest assured, we are working hard to make TiDB Serverless available on more cloud platforms, and we will keep our community updated as we progress.

 ### I created a Developer Tier cluster before TiDB Serverless was available.
 Can I still use my cluster?